nfrappart/azTerraVmLinuxAvZone/README.md

 module "testVM-pack" {
-  for_each = toset(var.VmNumber-list) #for_each require a set or a map, list are not accepted source = "github.com/nfrappart/azTerraVmLinuxAvZone?ref=v1.0.2"
+  for_each = toset(var.VmNumber-list) #for_each require a set or a map, list are not accepted source = "github.com/nfrappart/azTerraVmLinuxAvZone?ref=v1.0.8"
-  RgName = module.rg-core-eu.Name #call existing RG name RgLocation = module.rg-core-eu.Location #call existing RG location VmEnv = "test"
+  RgName = data.azurerm_resource_group.myRg.name #call existing RG name RgLocation = data.azurerm_resource_group.myRg.location #call existing RG location VmEnv = "test"
   VmNumber = each.value # /!\ Important - list the server IDs to provision.
 This parameter is used for naming convention VmSize = "Standard_B1ms" #(choose the right size for the need)